-In this Umbrian ragù, fennel pollen adds a sweet aroma to farro dumplings.
+In this Umbrian ragù, fennel pollen adds a sweet aroma and a flavor similar to that of the fennel-laced sausages found in Italian butcher shops.
+Featured in: All the Gnocchi

 For the Ragù and Serving